The Best Teas for a Cast Iron Teapot

 White teas are less likely to break down inside your cast iron teapot, so you can be sure that the taste of the tea itself comes through.
 White teas brew quickly, meaning you can serve them to guests without slowing down the pace of a social occasion.

 White teas are an excellent choice for filling in a cast iron teapot, as they are unlikely to leave a lasting flavor in your teapot, they brew up quickly, and they are delicate and delicious.
-White teas are also visually stunning, making them a great conversation starter when guests are served in your cast iron teapot.

 Cast iron teapots are a popular choice for brewing Pu-erhs, another type of tea that is unoxidized.
 Pu-erhs are particularly well-suited to use in a cast iron teapot, as they will not leave a lasting flavor in your teapot that other teas may.